Hakeem Jeffries took his 'sweet time' holding the floor to delay Trump's tax bill

 The speech “will not change the outcome that you will see very shortly,” Smith said.

+After the bill passed, House Majority Leader Steve Scalise said that Democrats “wanted to speak for hours and hours and break records because they wanted to stand in the way of history."

-Associated Press writers Lisa Mascaro and Leah Askrinam contributed to this report.
+Associated Press writers Matt Brown, Kevin Freking, Lisa Mascaro and Leah Askrinam contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.